University Policy 9270

 3.11 Pandemic

-An extensive Epidemic that has spread over several countries or continents or the world, usually affecting a large number of people.
+An extensive Epidemic that has spread over several countries, continents or the world, usually affecting a large number of people.

 3.12 Physical Distancing

-A public health practice used to prevent the spread of a Communicable Disease by putting space (often measured at 6 feet) between individuals.
+A public health practice used to prevent the spread of a Communicable Disease by putting space between individuals.

 3.13 Public Health Officials

-Local, regional, state, and national or federal health departments and agencies, such as Central District Health, the Idaho Department of Health and Welfare, the Centers for Disease Control and Prevention (CDC), and the U.S. Department of Health and Human Services.
+Local, regional, state, and national or federal health departments and agencies, such as Central District Health (CDH), the Idaho Department of Health and Welfare (IDHW), the Centers for Disease Control and Prevention (CDC), and the U.S. Department of Health and Human Services (HHS).

 3.14 Restriction

-To limit the activities of a person to reduce the risk of transmitting a communicable disease.
-Activities of individuals are restricted or limited to reduce the risk of disease transmission until such time that they are no longer considered a health risk to others.
+To limit the activities of a person to reduce the risk of transmitting a communicable disease until such time that they are no longer considered a health risk to others.

 3.15 Reportable Disease

-Certain diseases required to be reported to the Boise State Public Health Office for tracking purposes, determining disease impact, monitoring trends in disease, and guiding prevention strategies.
+Under outbreak situations, certain diseases may be required to be reported to Boise State Public Health for tracking purposes, determining disease impact, monitoring trends in disease, and guiding prevention strategies.

 3.16 Restrictable Disease

-A Communicable Disease, which if left unrestricted, may have serious consequences to the public’s health.
-The determination of whether a disease is restrictable is based upon the specific environmental setting and the likelihood of transmission to susceptible persons.
+A Communicable Disease which if left unrestricted, may have serious consequences to the public’s health.
+The determination of whether a disease is restrictable is based on the environmental setting and the likelihood of transmission to susceptible persons.

-c.
-The communication plan will address campus mandates based on the most current information available which all Members of the University Community are required to follow to ensure the health and safety of the entire campus community.
+f.
+Campus communications will address campus mandates based on the most current information available, which all Members of the University Community are required to follow to ensure the health and safety of the entire campus community.
 Where required, emergency notifications for Communicable Disease Outbreaks will be issued pursuant to University Policy 12110 (Emergency Notification).

 5. Student and Employee Responsibilities